yyang-pplus/yyang-pplus.github.io/_posts/2021-02-10-pds-assertions.md

 ## Can impact performance

 As already discussed, assertions should not affect the logic of a program, but run-time assertions can and often do impact the program's performance.
 Here, the performance includes the time to execute and the space.
 Simple assertions are relatively inexpensive, but more stringent checks, especially in assertion heavy code can measurably slow code down, sometimes severely so.
 Assertions also take up space, and not necessarily just for the code itself.
 As `assert` macros often embed the assertion message string in the source code.
 This can add up if assertions make up a substantial percentage of the code.
-For these reasons, assertions should be used sparsely and should be avoided in performance critical code, to prevent serious performance issues during development.
+For these reasons, assertions should be used sparsely and should be avoided in performance critical code, in order to prevent serious performance issues during development.
 Additionally, run-time assertions are typically disable in release build to produce a program that is both smaller and faster, assuming the program has been thoroughly tested and bug-fixed.[<sup>\[5\]</sup>](#references)

 As the definition of the macro `assert` depends on another macro, `NDEBUG`, in order to disable run-time assertions, simply define `NDEBUG` as a macro name at the point in the source code where `<cassert>` or `<assert.h>` is included.[<sup>\[3\]</sup>](#references) As a matter of fact, in one source file, you can define and undefine `NDEBUG` multiple times, each time followed by `#include <cassert>`, to enable or disable the `assert` macro multiple times in the same source file.[<sup>\[6\]</sup>](#references)